rjsabia/redux_meme_generator/README.md

 internet memes come from?
 Well not from here, but now you to can share your sense of humor with the online world by turning photos into memes.
-With your own creativity and the click of a button you have a meme that can be cpoied and shared.
+With your own creativity and the click of a button you have a meme that can be copied and shared.

 ![](./homescreen_screenshot.png?cropResize=300,200)
 ===============================================================================